Implementation of Monte-Carlo transport in the general relativistic SpEC code: Code tests

-Fig.~\ref{fig:CoreCollapseLum} shows the convergence of our Monte-Carlo code with increasing resolution, for the neutrino luminosity measured at the boundary of our computational domain.
+Fig.~\ref{fig:CoreCollapseLum} shows the convergence of our Monte-Carlo code with increasing resolution for the neutrino luminosity measured at the boundary of our computational domain.
 We see convergence of the average value of the luminosity, as well as a decrease in the noise present in the simulations as we increase the number of Monte-Carlo packets.
-The two highest resolutions also show good agreement with the GR1D results.
 Considering the low resolutions and number of packets used in this test, this is generally encouraging.
 We should however note one important apparent disadvantage of the Monte-Carlo algorithm: the evolution timescale of the remnant, most easily observable through the decay timescale of the $\nu_e$ luminosity, converges fairly slowly.
-The approximate two-moment scheme that we used in previous simulations generally showed faster convergence of that evolution timescale at similar resolutions~\cite{FoucartM1:2015}, with even simulations with $\Delta x \sim 6\,{\rm km}$ capturing that timescale as well as the higher resolution Monte-Carlo simulations presented here.
+The approximate two-moment scheme that we used in previous simulations generally showed faster convergence of that evolution timescale at similar resolutions~\citep{FoucartM1:2015}, with even simulations with $\Delta x \sim 6\,{\rm km}$ capturing that timescale as well as the higher resolution Monte-Carlo simulations presented here.
+At high resolution, we find good agreement with the GR1D results, with differences at early times due mostly to the fact that SpEC measures the neutrino flux at the boundary of a cube, while GR1D measures the neutrino flux at the boundary of a sphere inscribed in that cube.